A Tutorial on Beyond-Diagonal Reconfigurable Intelligent Surfaces: Modeling, Architectures, System Design and Optimization, and Applications: Signal Processing for BD-RIS

 where $\mathbf{\Theta}_0\in\mathbb{C}^{M\times M}$ is an arbitrary unitary matrix and $\mathbf{R}_{m,n}\in\mathbb{C}^{M\times M}$ denotes a Givens rotation matrix which performs an orthogonal rotation of the $m$-th and $n$-th columns of a unitary matrix with others fixed.
 A Givens rotation matrix $\mathbf{R}_{m,n}$ is mathematically characterized by two rotation parameters, $\phi_{m,n}$ and $\psi_{m,n}$, and is constructed as

-As such, the original problem is transformed into an unconstrained optimization containing $M(M-1)$ rotation parameters of the corresponding rotation matrices, which can be directly solved by some searching-based methods, e.g., quasi-Newton methods. \item \textit{Manifold:} It is worth noting that the constraint $\mathbf{\Theta}^\mathsf{H}\mathbf{\Theta}=\mathbf{I}_M$ essentially forms a Manifold \cite{lee2018introduction}.
-As such, a typical solution is to adopt the Manifold theory to construct an unconstrained optimization on the Manifold space, such that searching-based methods, such as Gradient-Descent, can be used on the Manifold space \cite{zhao2024channel}. \end{itemize}
+As such, the original problem is transformed into an unconstrained optimization containing $M(M-1)$ rotation parameters of the corresponding rotation matrices, which can be directly solved by some searching-based methods, e.g., quasi-Newton methods.
+This solution requires around $\mathcal{O}(I_1M^2(M-1)^2)$ complexity due to the use of quasi-Newton method to solve $M(M-1)$ variables, where $I_1$ denotes the number of iterations. \item \textit{Manifold:} It is worth noting that the constraint $\mathbf{\Theta}^\mathsf{H}\mathbf{\Theta}=\mathbf{I}_M$ essentially forms a Manifold \cite{lee2018introduction}.
+As such, a typical solution is to adopt the Manifold theory to construct an unconstrained optimization on the Manifold space, such that searching-based methods, such as Gradient-Descent, can be used on the Manifold space \cite{zhao2024channel}.
+This solution requires $\mathcal{O}(I_2M^3)$ complexity, where $I_2$ denotes the number of iterations. \end{itemize}